prasad939/IPL_Auction-_Analytics_PyMc/README.md

 ## Final Recommendation (From Model)

-## Bowler B has a higher posterior wicket probability in death overs.
+## Bowler A has a higher posterior wicket probability in death overs.

 ##--> The 94% HDI of pressure-effect posterior for Bowler B
 does not overlap with that of Bowler A.

 - This means:

-- Bowler B is more likely to convert pressure into wickets
+- Bowler A is more likely to convert pressure into wickets

-- Bowler B is a better buy for the "Death Overs Specialist" role
+- Bowler A is a better buy for the "Death Overs Specialist" role

-- Bowler A's performance drops under high-pressure, high-leverage situations
+- Bowler B's performance drops under high-pressure, high-leverage situations

 ###  Visual Outputs